Job boards are a traditional source of job postings in the Internet age.

-[For the really REALLY big sites, check out the "Job Aggregators" which include sites like Indeed.com, the largest aggregator, and SimplyHired.com.
-Aggregators collect jobs from thousands of sources, including the Super Sites, but not from Craigslist.].
+[For the really REALLY big sites, check out the "Job Aggregators" which include sites like Indeed.com, the largest aggregator, and LinkUp.com, which aggregates only from employer websites.
+Cragislist postings are not usually included in aggregator listings].

 Legitimate niche sites serve smaller specific constituencies: a location, profession, age group, industry, or interest.
 Very often these sites are associated with professional or industry associations or other pre-Internet face-to-face business groups.

 Niche sites are popular with employers who can’t afford the costs associated with using the supersites and may want to minimize the expenses associated with relocating a new employee.
 They are also popular with recruiters who are looking for the kind of person who is associated with a specific professional association, industry, or interest group.